On-site and online workshops offered by accomplished authors and instructors who hold advanced degrees and distinguished publishing credentials

-Current STLWW Co-Directors Amy Jo Sayre Baptista and Joanna Beth Tweedy are delighted to continue to serve writers in the St. Louis region and will continue to expand the series in the spirit of Bogard's founding mission and Director Emeritus Mitchell's inspiring growth initiatives.
+Current STLWW Co-Directors Amy Jo Sayre Baptista and Joanna Beth Tweedy are delighted to continue to serve writers in the St. Louis region and will continue to expand the series in the spirit of Bogard's founding mission and Mitchell's growth initiatives.

 The expanded workshop series, River-to-River (R2R), will encompass additional states and regions, including Kentucky, Arkansas, and Illinois.

 Participants have included graduate students, teachers, lawyers, physicians, technical professionals, retirees, full-time parents, beginning writers, published writers, “rusty” writers, and writers who need a jump-start.
 We also offer special teen workshops for young writers.

 The main criteria for all participants are the desire to write, the willingness to share their voice in a workshop setting, and an openness to the receptivity of others in the setting, which will inform their work.